 The outstanding high-adrenaline attraction in Epcot is Mission Space: each team of four riders enters a capsule and embarks on, well, a mission, and team member has a particular function to perform.
-Get ready for a serious G-force experience, and try to remember what your assigned task is...
-Height requirement is 44 inches; read a detailed review at About.com's Theme Parks site.
+Get ready for a serious G-force experience, and try to remember what your assigned task is.
+Height requirement is 44 inches.

-This is a don't-miss attraction not only for Epcot but for the entirety of Disney World.
+This is a don't-miss attraction not only... for Epcot but for the entirety of Disney World.
 IllumiNations is a night-time experience that includes amazing fireworks but it's much more than that, with laser lights, pyrotechnics, and a gigantic Earth Globe, with a skin of changing images, that floats in the 41-acre lagoon in the World Showcase.
-Visitors are sure to be wowed by this amazing display -- read details.
-Be sure to end one night of your visit with this experience in Epcot!
+Visitors are sure to be wowed by this amazing display.
+Be sure to end one night of your visit with this experience at Epcot!
 Allow plenty of time to get there, if you're in another theme park.
-Best plan is to arrive at least an hour early and take a walk around the lagoon beforehand, which gives a great tour of another top attraction at Disney World...
+The best plan is to arrive at least an hour early and take a walk around the lagoon beforehand, which gives a great tour of another top attraction at Disney World...

 06 of 09

-Disney's Hollywood Studios has a half-dozen "must-do" attractions on our "top twenty" list, starting with one of Disney World's most fun coasters: the Rock 'n' Roller Coaster Starring Aerosmith, which has a rock-star story line, and tops out at 57 miles per hour (- a speed it reaches in 2.8 seconds.)
+Disney's Hollywood Studios has a half-dozen "must-do" attractions on this list, starting with one of Disney World's most fun coasters: the Rock 'n' Roller Coaster Starring Aerosmith, which has a rock-star storyline and tops out at 57 miles per hour (a speed it reaches in 2.8 seconds.)
 This enclosed coaster will probably be the favorite attraction of any teens in your group, and they'll also like the attraction that has the spot immediately opposite it, at the bottom of Sunset Boulevard:

 This is a don't-miss attraction for two reasons: its repeated freefall giant drop (up, down, up, down, crazy screaming -- you get the idea), and its terrific theming that's based on the fifties-era "The Twilight Zone" tv series.
-Guests enter an eerie hotel and encounter Rod Serling, back from the past, and warning that "You've just entered...the Twilight...
-Zone."
+Guests enter an eerie hotel and encounter Rod Serling, back from the past, and warning that "You've just entered...the Twilight Zone."
 Great stuff, as is the whole prequel to the ride.
-About.com's Theme Parks guide has a detailed review.

-Based, of course, on the Star Wars movies, this motion-simulator attraction was revamped in 2011 with 3-D effects and multiple story lines: you never know where your Star Tour will go, as there are over fifty possible combinations.
-The story set-up is fun: guests board the Starspeeder space vessel that's haplessly piloted by droids R2-D2 and C-3PO, there's a rebel spy among the passengers (--a random passenger's face is flashed on the screen--) and away we go, maybe to Tatooine, maybe to underwater city Naboo...
-Read a review of the "new" Star Tours.
+Based, of course, on the Star Wars movies, this motion-simulator attraction was revamped in 2011 with 3-D effects and multiple storylines: you never know where your Star Tour will go, as there are over fifty possible combinations.
+The story set-up is fun: guests board the Starspeeder space vessel that's haplessly piloted by droids R2-D2 and C-3PO, there's a rebel spy among the passengers (a random passenger's face is flashed on the screen) and away you go, maybe to Tatooine, maybe to underwater city Naboo.Continue to 7 of 9 below.

 07 of 09